iiasa/Condor_run_R/configuring.md

 `Rscript [<path to>]Condor_run_basic.R [<path to>]my_configuration.R`

 The submit script can then bundle up all files needed by a job relative to the current working directory.
-On an execute point when a job is run, the bundle is unpacked to a newly created private per-job directory.
+On an execution point when a job is run, the bundle is unpacked to a newly created private per-job directory.
 That directory will be the initial current working directory of the job.
-For each job that is run on an execute point, this approach replicates a fresh copy of the needed subset of the tree of files located under your current working directory on your submit machine at the current working directory given to the job on the execute point.
+For each job that is run on an execution point, this approach replicates a fresh copy of the needed subset of the tree of files located under your current working directory on your submit machine at the current working directory given to the job on the execution point.
 The job is thereby enabled to process, modify, and generate files in that directory without conflicting with other jobs.

 In summary, there are two kinds of current working directory:
 1. The current working directory of the submit script on your submit machine.
    - The same as the working directory as current when invoking the submit script.
-2. The current working directory of a job on an execute point.
+2. The current working directory of a job on an execution point.
    - A unique working directory is given to every job.
    - Of course, the job itself can change the current working directory once launched.
 For example, GAMS jobs do so when [`GAMS_CURDIR`](#gams_curdir) is set.